jbuitt/emwin-controller/README.md

 APP_KEY=
 ```

-Environment Variables in `.env` that you will need to update:

-* `APP_KEY` - Laravel App Key.
+This is the Application Key required by Laravel.
 Step #5 above will generate a key and populate this variable in your `.env` file.

 Other variables that can be modified from their default values: